DarkiCraft/S.E.C.S.Y/CONTRIBUTING.md

-# How to Contribute to SECSY
+# Contribution Guidelines

 Thank you for your interest in contributing!
 To ensure a consistent and high-quality codebase, please follow the conventions outlined below.

 ## 1. Code Formatting